New Zealand beats France to clinch gold in women’s rugby 7s

 “We feel emotional, with what is going on in Fiji right now,” Riwai said.
 “We dreamed about this, and we won’t forget this moment.”

-There were two new countries on the podium in the women's tournament, with Australia finishing fifth and Canada, the bronze medalist in Rio, failing to reach the quarterfinals.
+The medals for France and Fiji meant there were two new countries on the podium in the women's tournament, with 2016 champion Australia finishing fifth and Canada, the bronze medalist in Rio, failing to reach the quarterfinals.

 The Australians had a 17-7 win over the U.S. women to clinch fifth a day after the Americans rallied from 12 points down to win their group-stage decider.